|

 that looks the most promising – the All link under Products – uses

+all the infuriating categories I just mentioned.
 Specialized indices, guides and topic pages allow better “cross-silo” access.

 Information that may have been hidden away deep within a departmental